jina-ai/jina/docs/how-to/kubernetes.md

 - [Digital Ocean](https://www.digitalocean.com/products/kubernetes/)
 ```

-### Indexing and searching images using CLIP image encoder and PQLiteIndexer
+### Indexing and searching images using CLIP image encoder and ANNLite

-This example shows how to build and deploy a Flow in Kubernetes with [`CLIPImageEncoder`](https://hub.jina.ai/executor/0hnlmu3q) as encoder and [`PQLiteIndexer`](https://hub.jina.ai/executor/pn1qofsj) as indexer.
+This example shows how to build and deploy a Flow in Kubernetes with [`CLIPImageEncoder`](https://hub.jina.ai/executor/0hnlmu3q) as encoder and [`ANNLiteIndexer`](https://hub.jina.ai/executor/pn1qofsj) as indexer.

 ```python
 from jina import Flow